-Practical Starting Strategies - The Sims 3: Late Night
+Practical Starting Strategies

 The focus of Late Night is divided between nighttime recreation, entertainment, and leisure activities, and a surprise -- but light -- supernatural element to the expansion that provides a bit of zesty flavor to this otherwise predictable expansion.
 I say "predictable" simply because with this being the third major revision of the well-established series, gamers who are familiar with the original series content and the second revision should already have a pretty solid notion about what is outstanding in the third series of base game expansions (not factoring in the new stuff of course).
 But hey, it is all good, really!